v0lt13/EditorAttributesDocs/docs/source/GettingStarted/goodpractices.rst

 	}

 .. note::
-	The only exception to using the nameof expression is when you need to input the entire path to a member inside another type, for more details see :doc:`howtouse/finding members`.
+	The only exception to using the nameof expression is when you need to input the entire path to a member inside another type, for more details see :doc:`howtouse/findingmembers`.